 Thailand’s dynamic capital city is a stopover for many Southeast Asia destinations and is usually the starting point of most travelers’ Thailand itinerary.

-Even travelers, like myself, that normally don’t like big messy cities at all, see themselves forced to visit.
+Even travelers, like myself, who normally don’t like big messy cities at all, see themselves forced to visit.
 I’ve been through Bangkok several times this way, spending one or two nights there.
 And guess what?

 I started liking Bangkok after a few visits.
 There are so many things to do in Bangkok and slowly, as I stayed in different parts of the city, I kept discovering little corners that appealed to me and made me feel like I was in a smaller town.

 You might not love big cities, but Bangkok has its own way of pulling you in and making you feel comfortable, so just give it a chance.
 Or three.
 Due to the many attractions, the river, and the vibrant atmosphere, the city is actually a good place to visit in Thailand for first timers.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 MORE FROM THAILAND

 - Spectacular places to go diving in Thailand